ud-cis-discord/ud-cis-discord.github.io/pages/Commands.md

 ### Question Tagging Commands

-All general commands related to the question tagging system can be found on [this page](https://canvas.instructure.com/courses/2510334/pages/question-tagging?module_item_id=42012647){: .instructure_file_link .inline_disabled}.
+All general commands related to the question tagging system can be found on [this page](https://ud-cis-discord.github.io/pages/Question%20Tagging/).

 ### Staff Commands

-All of the staff-only commands can be found on [this page](https://canvas.instructure.com/courses/2510334/pages/staff-commands/edit){: .instructure_file_link .inline_disabled}.
+All of the staff-only commands can be found on [this page](https://ud-cis-discord.github.io/staff_pages/staff%20commands/).